Martín de Murúa: Murúa's career in Peru

 Murúa volunteered to serve in the missions of New Spain, where he was sent by his superiors and arrived in Peru in the early 1580s.
 He is known to have lived in the Curahuasi Valley around that period.
 He later traveled throughout the Viceroyalty of Peru as a missionary, serving in the proximities of Lake Titicaca and Cuzco, where he came to know some features of the inhabitants of the former Inca Empire well.
 From about 1595 to 1601 his residence was at the Mercedarian Monastery of St. John Lateran in Arequipa.

 In addition to his missionary work, Murúa gathered data to write a history of the Andean past.
 He was assisted in his translation of the date from the Quechua language by a native Inca nobleman Felipe Guamán Poma de Ayala (also known as Guamán Poma), who provided over 100 illustrations of great historical significance for the work, but who was later highly critical of Murúa's depiction of Inca history in his own writings.

 In 1611, Murúa made the decision to return to Spain.
 He chose, however, not to take the usual route, by way of Panama.
-Instead, he traveled across the Amazon Forest, crossing the Andes, arriving in La Plata.
+Instead, he traveled across the Amazon Forest, crossing the Andes, arriving in La Plata (today Sucre).
 After a lengthy stay, from there he went on to Potosí and then to the Tucumán region.
 All along the way, he took the opportunity to have the local religious and government authorities review his work for comment and correction.
 He eventually passed through Córdoba and arrived in Buenos Aires, from which he set sail for Spain in 1615.